 LittleBigPlanet 2 was developed by Media Molecule and is a PS3 exclusive.
 Originally scheduled for a November 16th 2010 release, the game was delayed to January 18th, 2011.

-The story mode featured a brand new adventure and wacky characters, while showcasing the new set of features in the form of objectives.
+The story mode featured a new adventure and characters, while showcasing the new set of features in the form of objectives.
 Players still control Sackboy or Sackgirl, collect stickers, decorations and tools which they can use in create mode.
-Whereas creators where restricted to making platforming games in the original Little Big Planet, LBP2 broadened the gameplay possiblities immensely, allowing the creation of dual stick shooters, racers, fighting games, RPG's, real-time strategy games and so on.
+Whereas creators were mostly restricted to making platforming games in the original Little Big Planet, LBP2 broadens the creation possibilities, allowing the creation of dual stick shooters, racers, fighting games, RPG's, real-time strategy games and so on.
 Creators have since been able to exploit the engine to give their creations a three-dimensional appearance, though the games that employ this are usually unstable and are graphically inferior.

 LittleBigPlanet 2 was first revealed in the June 2010 issue of Game Informer, with an official announcement from Media Molecule announced alongside a trailer shortly after.

 During the lead-up to E3 2010, Media Molecule invited a handful of the original LittleBigPlanet top creators over to their studios for a "Community Game Jam" event for LBP2.
 The creators were given a challenge to create a level within 24 hours.
 The winner was given a prize and all of the contestants had their levels briefly shown at E3.

 Later, at Gamescom 2010, PlayStation Move content was showcased.
 Briefly shown in motion before LBP2's reveal, it was confirmed that 10 additional (separate from the main story) levels would ship on the disc, with tools for level creation for the Move coming later.
 This was later announced as Sackboy's Prehistoric Moves, a PSN for up to two players locally.